 White paper: Next-generation software-defined storage tackles file-based storage

 According to IDC's enterprise storage systems forecast, storage capacity deployed will reach 585.7EB by 2021, growing at a 26.5% compound annual growth rate (CAGR).
-Much of this growth in storage capacity is fuelled by growth in unstructured data such as emails, audio/video files and images, across different vertical markets such as healthcare, oil and gas, media and entertainment, telecommunications, and manufacturing.
+Much of this growth in storage capacity is fuelled by growth in unstructured data such as e-mails, audio/video files and images, across different vertical markets such as healthcare, oil and gas, media and entertainment, telecommunications, and manufacturing.

-IT organisations are faced with several issues because of unstructured data growth.
-Some issues are managing the data sprawl across disparate and potentially ageing storage infrastructure and keeping data secure in the event of a disaster.
+IT organisations are faced with several issues because of unstructured data growth, such as managing the data sprawl across disparate and potentially ageing storage infrastructure, and keeping data secure in the event of a disaster.